 The area covering 1,077 hectares around Hierapolis was deemed a UNESCO World Heritage Site in 1988 based on several criteria, including (iii) Hierapolis is an exceptional example of a Greco-Roman thermal installation established on an extraordinary natural site, (iv) The Christian monuments of Hierapolis, erected between the 4th and the 6th centuries, constitute an outstanding example of early Christian architecture, and (vii) Calcite-laden waters from hot springs, emerging from a cliff almost 200 metres high overlooking the plain, have created a visually stunning landscape at Pamukkale.

 The well-preserved Theatre of Hierapolis commands a spectacular view of the plain below.
-The original theater was located above the northern gate, but when the city was rebuilt during the reign of the Flavian emperors (60 A.D.) the theatre was relocated here, and the seats from the old structure were used in the rebuild.
-During the reign of Septimius Severus (193-211 AD) the scaenae frons (the elaborately decorated permanent architectural background of a Roman theatre stage) was modified and richly decorated with relief.
-In 532 it was discovered that the scaenae frons had been weakened by age and frequent seismic activity had to be reinforced.
+The original theatre was located above the northern gate, but when the city was rebuilt during the reign of the Flavian emperors (60 A.D.), the theatre was relocated here, and the seats from the old structure were used in the rebuild.
+During the reign of Septimius Severus (193-211 A.D.), the scaenae frons (the elaborately decorated permanent architectural background of a Roman theatre stage) were modified and richly decorated with relief.
+In 532, it was discovered that the scaenae frons had been weakened by age, and frequent seismic activity had to be reinforced.
 With the recent restoration, it is now possible to see the friezes of mythological scenes depicting Apollo and Artemis in their original positions.

 Thirty rows of the seats built against the slope have survived; initially, there would have been 20 rows in the lower part and 25 in the upper, separated by a diazoma (the horizontal) passage in an ancient theatre dividing the lower and upper rows of seats).
 The cavea (the vertical seating section in an ancient theatre) was split into eight aisles.
 In the lower part of the audience, there is a large marble exedra (semicircular niche with a raised seat), in which the most important spectators would be seated, decorated with sculpted lion-paws.
 It is estimated that the theatre could accommodate about 10,000 spectators.

 The Northern Byzantine Gate is part of the fortification system, which was also built around the city at the end of the 4th century A.D. and was a monumental entrance to the city during the Byzantine period.
 On both sides of the gate are two defensive towers on a square plan with a decorative arched lintel, including a cross symbol.
-Christian symbols are also visible on the façade’s entablature (the moldings and bands which lay horizontally above the columns, and their capitals).
-In addition, as a deterrent to evil powers, four marble blocks with carved heads of lions, panthers, and Gorgons, from earlier, ancient buildings were built in on both sides of the gate.
+Christian symbols are also visible on the façade’s entablature (the mouldings and bands which lay horizontally above the columns and their capitals).
+In addition, as a deterrent to evil powers, four marble blocks with carved heads of lions, panthers, and Gorgons from earlier ancient buildings were built on both sides of the gate.

-The Gate of St. Philip is located on the north-eastern side of the defensive walls, also erected during the reign of Emperor Theodosius.
-Two towers on both sides of the entrance reflect the importance of this gate.
+The Gate of St. Philip is located on the north-eastern side of the defensive walls, which were also erected during the reign of Emperor Theodosius.
+Two towers on both sides of the entrance reflect its importance.
 Pilgrims went through the gateway to the top of the hill, where Saint Philip’s Sanctuary is.

 Temple of Apollo